Recent developments on the lifespan estimate for classical solutions of nonlinear wave equations in one space dimension: The case of variable coefficients

 \begin{remark} Wakasa \cite{Wakasa17} established the estimate in (\ref{lifespan_non-zeroKMT}) with the assumption that $f\in L^\infty(\R),\ g\in L^1(\R)$ and $c\ge-1$.
 The last condition ensures the existence of local-in-time solutions with non-compactly supported data.
 We also remark that $|u|^p$ in the nonlinear term can be replaced with $|u|^{p-1}u$ in \cite{Wakasa17} due to the fact that the positiveness of the solution can be obtained easier than the compactly supported case. \end{remark}

 The strategy of the proof of Theorem \ref{thm:KMT22} for the existence part is similar to the one of Theorem \ref{thm:gcombined} based on weighted $L^\infty$ estimates of the solution, so we don't comment about it here.
 For the blow-up part, the iteration argument of the point-wise estimate is employed.
-The functional method like could not applied.
+The functional method like the proof of Theorem \ref{thm:gcombined} cannot be applied to this case due to the effect of the weight.

 After the work \cite{KMT22}, one may study the counter case of

 where $c\in\R$, in (\ref{IVP_gcombined}) with $q=0$.
 For this equation, one may expect that the result is not so interesting as $|x|\sim t$ in dealing with the nonlinear term $|u_t|^p$.
 But the result is